Transform Your Bedroom with these Fun IKEA Furniture Hacks

 Photo credit: Olivia Silk, Lust Living

 This might not be so new to you, but IKEA drawers can easily be hacked to make them look bespoke and high-end.
-In this amazing $200 IKEA HEMNES Hack, Erika Lauren of Peony and Honey cut rolls of foams and added them on the drawers to create a quilted look.
-This is insane !
+In this amazing $200 IKEA HEMNES Hack, Erika Lauren of Peony and Honey cut rolls of foam and added them to the drawers to create a quilted look.
+This is insane!
 You can see the full video here.

 Photo credit: Jenny Kakoudakis / Seasonsincolour.com

 4/ Make cushions out of a $10 flatwoven rug